Chinese aircraft carrier programme: Shandong (Type 002)

 The Type 002, or Shandong, is China's first domestically produced aircraft carrier.
 Construction began in November 2013 at the Dalian Shipyard and the ship was launched on 26 April 2017.
 After being fitted out, China's first domestically produced aircraft carrier underwent nine sea trials over the course of 18 months, starting from May 2018.
 The ship was formally commissioned into service on 19 December 2019 as the Shandong, with pennant number "17".

 The 002 is a conventionally powered ski-jump carrier with a displacement of around 70,000 tonnes.
 The ship is derived from the Liaoning.
 It uses conventional steam turbines with diesel generators as propulsion.
 The Shandong is a significant improvement over the Soviet-built Liaoning.
 For example, the Shandong carrier's ski-jump has an angle of 12.0°, an angle ideal for launching the Shenyang J-15 fighter, instead of the 14.0° on the Liaoning.
-Together with the enlarged hangar, the island (which has been made smaller by 10%), and extended on sponsons in the aft-starboard quarter, space has been freed up allowing for up to eight more aircraft and helicopters to be carried.
+Together with the enlarged hangar, the island, which has been reduced in overall size by 10%, and extended on sponsons in the aft-starboard quarter, space has been freed up allowing for up to eight more aircraft and helicopters to be carried.
 The island includes a second glazed deck which permits the bridge and flight control areas to be separate, creating greater operational efficiency.
 It also features a faceted upper area of four active electronically scanned arrays (AESAs) for the S-band Type 346 radar.